 Sidebar

-To activate the Sidebar, select View > Sidebar from the Menu Bar.
-The sidebar is located on the right side of the edit views of Writer, Calc, Impress, and Draw.
+To activate the Sidebar, select View > Sidebar from the Menu bar.
+The sidebar (Figure 9) is located on the right side of the edit views of Writer, Calc, Impress, and Draw.
 It contains one or more panels, based on the current document context.
 Panels are organized into decks.
 A tab bar on the right side of the sidebar allows you to switch between different decks.

 All components contain the Properties, Styles and Formatting, Gallery, and Navigator decks.
-Some components have additional decks, such as Master Pages, Custom Animation, and Slide Transition for Impress and Functions for Calc.
+Some components have additional decks, such as Master Pages, Custom Animation, and Slide Transition for Impress; Manage Changes for Writer; and Functions for Calc.

 A panel is like a combination of a toolbar and a dialog.
 For example, you can freely mix working in the main edit window to enter text and use the Properties panel in the sidebar to change text attributes.